NumEconCopenhagen/projects-2019-pytonen/dataproject/README.md

 # Dataproject

-Our data project seeks to explore the differences in the employment rate across gender and across the five regions in Denmark.
-We display the evolution of emplyment shares across regions by both a simple line chart and an interactive linechart, that allows for the reader to change which region to investigate.
+Our data project seeks to explore the differences in the employment shares across gender and across the five regions of Denmark.
+We display the development of emplyment shares across regions by both a simple line chart and an interactive linechart that allows the reader to change which region to investigate.
 Also we differences between genders are displayed by a stacked bar chart and an interactive line chart across regions.
 The code is documented throughout to maintain oversight.

 The data used in our project can be found here: https://www.statistikbanken.dk/RAS201